-Any successful training program is multi-faceted.
-In addition to your formal training program, short in-person training sessions with your team are critical to your team’s overall success.
+Any successful employee training program is multi-faceted.
+In addition to formal training, short in-person training sessions are critical to your team’s overall success.
 Whether you are following up on an online harassment course, training on a new promotion, or giving a quick safety refresher course, having the team together gives you an opportunity to train, coach, and inform.
 From brief pre-shift meetings to longer in-depth training sessions, your primary role as the facilitator is to define objectives and present material in a way that ensures those objectives are met.
-How you do that — how you engage your trainees — determines whether your objectives find their way to the sales floor or stay in the meeting room.
+How you do that — how you engage your trainees — determines whether your objectives find their way to the real world or stay in the meeting room.

 Use these facilitation tips to improve the success of your training sessions:

 Recognize that different people learn in different ways.
 If you’re presenting complicated material such as compliance procedures, be sure you offer it in a variety of ways.
 Describe the new procedures for those staff members who learn through listening, and hand out a job aid with all the necessary information for those who learn best by seeing the information written down.
 Give everyone a chance to practice the new skills through role-playing.

 To resist tangents, use your tablet or a back-to-basics flip chart to create a meeting “parking lot.”
 This allows important off-topic discussions to be tabled, but not forgotten.
 Be careful not to treat the parking lot as simply a formality.
 End the meeting with a review of the to-dos and parking lot items.